 Welcome to this website on labyrinthitis.
 The decision to set this website up came because of the lack of information and support out there about labyrinthitis.
 I have suffered for 9 months and wanted to offer my labyrinthitis story and also some valuable information about help and also about symptoms you may be feeling.

 Most cases of labyrinthitis clear up on their own in about 2 weeks.
-Some cases can continue on for up to 16 weeks and for some unfortunate individuals such as myself and possibly you, labyrinthitis can be indefinite without the correct treatment.
-General Practitioners (GP’s) will more often than not, prescribe medication such as Stemetil or Serc to ‘dumb down’ the dizziness while the body attacks the virus on its own.
-In the instances where the brain compensates for the dizziness this medication can help, but for uncompensated labyrinthitis medication does little to alleviate the symptoms in the long term.
+Some cases of labyrinthitis can continue for up to 16 weeks but for some unfortunate individuals such as myself and possibly you, labyrinthitis can be indefinite without the correct treatment.
+General Practitioners (GP’s) will more often than not, prescribe medication for labyrinthitis such as Stemetil or Serc to ‘dumb down’ the dizziness while the body attacks the virus on its own.
+In the instances where the brain compensates for the dizziness labyrinthitis causes this medication can help, but for uncompensated labyrinthitis medication does little to alleviate the symptoms in the long term.
 If your labyrinthitis has been longer than the average period of labyrinthitis, GP’s may refer you to an ENT specialist (ears, nose, throat).